 The library adopts an annual budget for the General Fund and Capital Projects Fund.
-A budgetary comparison schedule has been provided elsewhere in this report to demonstrate compliance with the budget.
+Budgetary comparison schedules are provided to demonstrate compliance with the budget.
+See Table 5, Table 6 in the MD&A and pages 25-29 in the Financial Report.